actionschnitzel/PiGro-Aid-/README.md

 ![GUI](https://github.com/actionschnitzel/tingsandstuff/blob/main/header%20X.png)
 ****
-#### All settings in one place! :key: :mag: :hammer: :toilet:
+## All settings in one place! :key: :mag: :hammer: :toilet:

-#### Raspberry Pi OS based distros awesome.
-What I missed from the start is a central control panel.
-Many settings are hidden or have to be made manually using the terminal.
+#### PiGro - Just Click It! is a control panel that bundles the most important options.
+The most important settings that are used again and again must be entered on the Pi using a terminal.
+Pigro is a graphically appealing GUI that does these settings with the click of a button.
 My first Ĺinux distro was Suse Linux 9.0 and I loved YaST.So the guiding principle for me is that PiGro goes very much in the direction of YaSt.

-#### The most important settings that are used again and again must be entered on the Pi using a terminal.
-Pigro is a graphically appealing GUI that does these settings with the click of a button.

-Sudo apt-get update/upgrade? ....
-No, just click it!
+##### :wrench: Sudo apt-get update/upgrade
-Sudo apt-get install ...?
-No, just click it!
+##### :wrench: Sudo apt-get install ...
-Sudo nano boot / config.txt?
-No, just click it!
+##### :wrench: Sudo nano boot / config.txt
+##### :wrench: Overclocking
+##### :wrench: Install and change the DE

-#### And there is a lot more!
+### And there is a lot more!

-#### Pigro includes options for both the Pixel Desktop and XFCE4.
-I am a big fan of XFCE and TwisterOS which is why the focus is often on these two.
-But everything works just as well under RaspiOS. ...
-Except for the transparency :-(.
-I always try to stay up to date and add the latest features or cool things from youtube.

 #### Can you trust me?
-#### Yup!
+Yup!
 It's open source, after all.
-#### Nevertheless you should know what you are doing because most of it works with "SUDO" in PiGro.
+Nevertheless you should know what you are doing because most of it works with "SUDO" in PiGro.
 ****
 ![GUI](https://github.com/actionschnitzel/tingsandstuff/blob/main/header%20_showcase.png)